viane/daily-pset/README.md

 Daily, 2 - 3 problems from interview level questions

-# Language
+# Language 12/24/17

-Up to today, reviewing question randomly in Python, C++ and Java.
-Occasionally some other choices can be used depends on how much energy left.
+Up to today, reviewing question randomly in Python, Javascript(ES7), Typescript, C++ and Java.
+Occasionally some other choices (new lang like Scala) will be used depends on how much energy left.